snd/onmf/understanding.md

 ### `hidden_divisor <- weights.transpose() * weights * hidden + alpha * gamma * hidden`

-divisor the `+ alpha * gamma * hidden` part is responsible for the orthogonalization.
+the `+ alpha * gamma * hidden` part is responsible for the orthogonalization.

+`gamma` cuts out itself

+what does gamma do to hidden ?

+what is the role of `alpha` here ?

+`alpha` = how much hidden without each vector itself to remove for each vector